Why my liberal friends disowned me

 For me, the outbreak of war in 2022 was Russiagate all over again, including the shockingly distorted coverage in the major media.
 There’s a creepy thing that happens when people call me “just to check in” or “say hi” or on some pretext, but what they really want to do is discuss Russian politics.
 They don’t know it’s obvious, but I do, because the phone has been ringing all morning.
 And there’s no chance they’re going to listen to me, despite that I’ve spent more time in private spaces listening to high-level Russians fume about American provocation in Ukraine than any of them ever will.
 The blindness concerning our own rectitude is astonishing, especially coming from people who are highly critical of their government in other contexts.

-In 2022, the people around me believed Russia’s invasion of Ukraine was “unprovoked,” and that it could be explained only by Putin’s actual insanity.
+In 2022, the people around me believed Russia’s invasion of Ukraine was “unprovoked”, and that it could be explained only by Putin’s actual insanity.
 But it’s not insane at all.
 Putin seeks an independent Russia, one among several players in a multipolar world, for which he needs the power of strategic military deterrence against Uncle Sam.
-The people waving their Ukraine flags may believe they’re for “peace,” but they’re actually supporting the reckless expansion of American power and war.
-The enmity comes from us, and we don’t even realize it.
+The people waving their Ukraine flags may believe they’re for “peace”, but they’re actually supporting the reckless expansion of American power and war.
+The enmity comes from us, and we don’t even realise it.

 Join the discussion